| 0.5834 -0.003 (-0.46%) | 02-20 16:00 | |||||||||||||

 |||

 Price has closed above its short-term moving average.
-Short-term moving average is currently above mid-term; and above long-term moving average.
-From the relationship between price and moving averages: This stock is BULLISH in short-term; and NEUTRAL in mid-long term.[ HBIO ] has closed below upper band by 22.4%.
-Bollinger Bands are 166% wider than normal.
-The large width of the bands suggest high volatility as compared to its normal range.
-The bands have been in this wide range for 8 days.
-This is a sign that the current trend might continue.
+Short-term moving average is currently below mid-term; and below long-term moving average.
+From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and NEUTRAL in mid-long term.[ HBIO ] has closed below upper band by 25.3%.
+Bollinger Bands are 2.6% wider than normal.
+The current width of the bands does not suggest anything about the future direction or movement of prices.

 | If tomorrow: | Open lower | Open higher |